SaraSSC/CorkDefectAnalizer/README.md

 ```
 This script will load the SAM2.1 model, prepare the dataset, and start training.
 It will save checkpoints and log training progress.
-It will also open a image visualization window to a sample image from the dataset, just to check if the data is being loaded correctly.
+It will also open an image visualisation window to a sample image from the dataset, just to check if the data is being loaded correctly.
 You need to close it so the model can start the training.
 You can close it by pressing `q` or `esc` or by clicking in the `X` button.

 # Inference